-We apply the learned top-down saliency maps to pritorize object proposals and for predicting human fixations.
-The state-of-the-art object detection and segmentation algorithms [10], [11] rely on evaluating highly complex features on numerous candidate image regions (e.g., object proposals [12], [13]).
-Given the heavy computational load, it is desirable to prioritize highly plausible object proposals over the others such that early decisions can be made for accelerating detection or segmentation The category-specific top-down saliency tasks. maps can naturally be used to rank all the object proposals. (i.e., early stages in the object detection and segmentation processes).
-In addition, when integrating category-specific top-down saliency maps with image classifiers in a probabilistic sense, we obtain category-independent top-down saliency maps as generic objectness measures [14] to highlight image regions of interest.
+For information on obtaining reprints of this article, please send e-mail to: reprints@ieee.org, and reference the Digital Object Identifier below.
+Digital Object Identifier no. 10.1109/TPAMI.2016.2547384 algorithms [10], [11] rely on evaluating highly complex features on numerous candidate image regions (e.g., object proposals [12], [13]).
+Given the heavy computational load, it is desirable to prioritize highly plausible object proposals over the others such that early decisions can be made for accelerating detection or segmentation tasks.
+The category-specific top-down saliency maps can naturally be used to rank all the object proposals. (i.e., early stages in the object detection and segmentation processes).
+In addition, when integrating category-specific top-down saliency maps with image classifiers in a probabilistic sense, we obtain category-independent topdown saliency maps as generic objectness measures [14] to highlight image regions of interest.
 We combine them with complimentary bottom-up saliency maps for predicting human fixations.

 We present results on the Graz-02 [15] and the PASCAL VOC [16] datasets.
-On the Graz-02 dataset, our model demonstrates promising performance against two state-of-the-art top-down saliency algorithms [17], [8] for object localization.
+On the Graz-02 dataset, our model demonstrates promising performance against two state-of-the-art top-down saliency algorithms [8], [17] for object localization.
 On the PASCAL VOC dataset, we train top-down saliency models for localizing the target objects of 20 different classes, and present cross-category saliency analysis that reveals the affinity relationship among different object categories in terms of both local appearance similarity and co-occurrence.
-We use our category-specific top-down saliency maps to rank object proposals generated by selective search [13], and obtain above 90% average recall rates at 1000 proposals on 20 object classes.
-We calculate category-independent top-down saliency maps by integrating 20 class-specific maps with stateof-the-art object classifiers [18].
-We present fixation prediction experiments on the PASCAL_S dataset (the validation set of PASCAL VOC 2010) by combining our top-down saliency maps with bottom-up saliency maps [3], [5].
+We use our category-specific top-down saliency maps to rank object proposals generated by selective search [13], and obtain above 90 percent average recall rates at 1,000 proposals on 20 object classes.
+We calculate category-independent topdown saliency maps by integrating 20 class-specific maps with state-of-the-art object classifiers [18].
+We present fixation prediction experiments on the PASCAL\S dataset (the validation set of PASCAL VOC 2010) by combining our top-down saliency maps with bottom-up saliency maps [3], [5].
 The results show that our method performs favorably against the state-of-the-art fixation prediction algorithms.